leedium/occ-download-extension/README.md

 # occ-download-extensions
 Helper to download installed [Oracle Commerce Cloud](https://cloud.oracle.com/en_US/commerce-cloud "Oracle Commerce Cloud") extensions to their associated zipfiles.

+This tool will authenticate with OCC, get the list of installed extensions, and dowload each one to the immediate folder.

 #installation
 ```
 $ npm i -g